datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 ~~~
 {: .sql}

-If you want to make the results of this query into a new table, you can do so by simply prefixing the `SELECT` with **CREATE TABLE  NewTablename AS**  like this
+If you want to make the results of this query into a new table, you can do so by simply prefixing the `SELECT` with **CREATE TABLE  NewTablename AS**  like this:

 ~~~
 CREATE TABLE Farms_location AS